Enalean/tuleap-documentation-en/languages/en/user-guide/agile-dashboard.rst

     $> src/utils/php-launcher.sh src/utils/export_project_xml.php 456 > my_agiledashboard_template.xml

 This should create a new xml file that contains all the necessary data.
-Now use this file in the step above.
+Now use this file in the step above..